Prostate Problems and Related Urinary Symptoms

 Pushing to urinate through a narrowed urethra can cause the bladder walls to thicken or stretch out of shape.
 A stretched bladder may have problems emptying all the way.
-Infections or bladder stones can occur.
+If urine stays in the bladder longer than it should, you may develop an infection or bladder stones.
 Also, the kidneys can’t drain properly into a bladder that doesn’t empty completely.
 This can lead to kidney failure.
 Pressure from urine buildup can also cause leaking of urine (called overflow incontinence).

 Other Prostate Problems

 Prostatitis is an infection or inflammation that causes the prostate to become painful and swollen.
 The swelling narrows the urethra and can block the bladder neck.
 Prostatitis can cause a burning sensation during urination.
 You may also feel pressure or pain in the genital area.
 In some cases, prostatitis can cause fever and chills, and can make you very sick.

 Cancer occurs when abnormal cells form a tumor (a lump of cells that grow uncontrolled).
 Some tumors can be felt during a physical exam, others can’t.
 Prostate cancer often causes no symptoms at all, especially in its early stages.
 Prostate symptoms are more likely to be caused by a problem that is NOT cancer.